5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

 ### Negate

-Hhere is another --- and better --- way to solve our problem:
+Here is another --- and better --- way to solve our problem:

 ~~~
       '"[^"]*"'⎕R'⍈'⊣'He said "" and ""'